Rio 2016 Olympiad: 2013 - 2016

-At the 2013 World Rowing Championships in Chungju, Charles raced in the men's quadruple scull with Graeme Thomas, Sam Townsend and Peter Lambert.
-The crew won a fine bronze medal which was GB's first quadruple scull medal at the Worlds of all time.
+Charles raced throughout the 2013 season in the men's quadruple scull, winning gold at the Sydney World Cup, finishing 5th at Eton Dorney and 4th in Lucerne.
+At the 2013 World Rowing Championships in Chungju, Charles, with crewmates Graeme Thomas, Sam Townsend and Peter Lambert won a fine bronze medal which was GB's first quadruple scull medal at the Worlds of all time.

 Charles is currently studying for a degree in Psychology at Reading University.
 He is a Rubik's cube enthusiast.

-Charles is Lottery Funded through UK Sport.
+Charles is Lottery funded through UK Sport.